Rotisserie Duck with Pomegranate Glaze

 4. Make the sauce: While the grill is heating (or the duck is cooking), simmer all the sauce ingredients in a small saucepan until reduced by half.

-5. Cook the duck: Put the spit on the grill, and cook the duck with the lid closed for 45 minutes to 1 hour and 15 minutes (about 12 minutes per pound).
-Check the duck’s temperature with an instant read thermometer; the duck is fully cooked when the temperature in the thickest part of the thigh is 175F to 180F.
-Once the duck is cooked through, baste it with the sauce to form a glaze.
+5. Cook the duck: Put the spit on the grill, and cook the duck with the lid closed for 1 hour and 15 minutes (about 12 minutes per pound).
+Check the duck’s temperature with an instant read thermometer; the duck is fully cooked when the temperature in the thickest part of the thigh is 180°F. Once the duck is cooked through, baste it with the sauce to form a glaze.
 Brush the duck with the sauce, close the lid, cook for five minutes; brush the duck with the sauce again, then cook for another five minutes.
-Remove the duck from the spit onto a platter, remove the trussing twine from the duck, then brush the duck once more with the sauce.
-Let the duck rest for 10-15 minutes before carving.
+Remove the duck from the spit, remove the trussing twine from the duck, then brush the duck once more with the sauce.
+Let the duck rest for 15 minutes before carving.

 *Note: the duck in these pictures was done after 60 minutes of cooking.
-Make sure you start checking the temperature at the forty minute mark, and adjust your cooking time as appropriate.
+Make sure you start checking the temperature at the forty minute mark, and adjust your cooking time as needed.

 6. Carve the duck: Cut off the wings and legs, separate the thighs from the drumsticks, and serve them bone in.
 Carve the breasts off the carcass and slice them 1/2″ thick.
 Drizzle 2 tablespoons of the remaining sauce over the duck.
 Serve.